microsoft/FHIRPower/README.md

 **Enhance physician efficiency**.
 The PowerApps application with FHIR for doctors is an indispensable tool when it comes to orchestrating massive patient datasets, optimizing communication, and making their job less stressful with minimum paperwork.
 It helps get more reliable results and insights faster that might be needed for further patient treatment.

+## Overview

-## Azure API for FHIR
+### Azure API for FHIR
 The healthcare industry is rapidly transforming health data to the emerging standard of FHIR® (Fast Healthcare Interoperability Resources).
 FHIR enables a robust, extensible data model with standardized semantics and data exchange that enables all systems using FHIR to work together.
 FHIR also enables the rapid exchange of data in applications.
 Backed by a managed PaaS [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/overview) offering, FHIR also provides a scalable and secure environment for the management and storage of Protected Health Information (PHI) data in the native FHIR format.

-## FHIR Connectors
+### FHIR Connectors
 **[FHIRBase](https://docs.microsoft.com/en-us/connectors/fhirbase/)** and **[FHIRClinical](
-https://docs.microsoft.com/en-us/connectors/fhirclinical/)** are certified custom connectors that allows for building healthcare applications to enable interoperability using FHIR.
+https://docs.microsoft.com/en-us/connectors/fhirclinical/)** are certified custom connectors that allows for building secure healthcare applications to enable interoperability using FHIR.

-Click on detailed links on [FHIRBase Actions](https://docs.microsoft.com/en-us/connectors/fhirbase/#actions) and [FHIRClinical Actions](https://docs.microsoft.com/en-us/connectors/fhirclinical/#actions) for API calls.
+Details on [FHIRBase Actions](https://docs.microsoft.com/en-us/connectors/fhirbase/#actions) and [FHIRClinical Actions](https://docs.microsoft.com/en-us/connectors/fhirclinical/#actions) for API calls.

-Click on [FHIR Base and Clinical Resources](https://www.hl7.org/fhir/resourcelist.html) to understand which connector to use for the resources.
+Mapping [FHIR Base and Clinical Resources](https://www.hl7.org/fhir/resourcelist.html) to FHIRBase and FHIRClinical connectors.

 ## Prerequisites: